Learn About Pet Food

 Pet treats are considered complimentary, because they are not the primary source of nutrition for pets.

 All members of the Pet Food Association of Canada generally follow the AAFCO guidelines when creating their recipes.
 They formulate the recipes using ingredients in the correct levels that provide the right amount of nutrients needed by your pets.
 For this reason, pet food manufacturers often employ or work with animal nutrition specialists to create the right balance in a recipe.
+This is one of the many reasons why you should consider choosing commercially prepared pet foods for your pet.

 Methods for processing either dry (kibble) or wet (canned) pet food, add to its safety, because in both cases the ingredients and/or finished product have been heat treated.
 Pet food companies also utilize other technology to reduce pathogens, such as high-pressure processing and other methods.
 This makes it safe for both pets and humans who handle it.